Where to see the Most Beautiful Fields of Lavender Around the World

 Suggested by Antoine & Marielle from Offbeat Escapades

 Sault in Provence is one of the most famous villages boasting lavender fields in France.
 This town and area, as a whole, is where the annual Lavender Festival is celebrated every August.
 As such, Sault is often called the Lavender Capital of France.
-The best way to reach Sault is to drive, it is around 2 hours away from the coast and famous cities like Avignon.
+The best way to reach Sault is to drive, and it is around 2 hours away from the coast and famous cities like Avignon.

 In Sault itself, the area is literally teeming with fields of lavender from the road known as Route du Mont Ventoux to hikes through the Chemin des Lavandes.
-Since these fields are mostly in the wild, you can go at any time of the day but the best time would be in the morning since there are fewer people.
-Here, you can freely pick lavenders at a moderated amount.
+Since these fields are mostly in the wild, you can go at any time of the day, but the best time would be in the morning since there are fewer people.
+Here, you can freely pick lavenders at a moderate amount.
 The lavenders generally bloom from late June to late August.

 The village of Sault is also a great place to base yourself and enjoy other activities.
 A lovely hotel to check out in the area would be Hotel Belvue.
-From the village, you can walk around and enjoy the historic vibe, visit local distilleries, try the local cuisine in Le Petit Jardin, or even hike the trails towards Mont Ventoux.
+From the village, you can walk around and enjoy the historic vibe, visit local distilleries, try the local cuisine in Le Petit Jardin, or even hike the trails toward Mont Ventoux.